 The last 12 months has been an exceptionally busy and prolific time for me.
-I have now had three books published (‘Limited Edition Watches’, ‘Luxury Design for Living’, ‘Modern Masters’) and completed three more projects.
+I have now had six books published which are, ‘Limited Edition Watches’, ‘Luxury Design for Living’, ‘Modern Masters’, Dark Chocolate, Australia Modern and ‘Independent Watchmakers’.
 One of these publications is specifically about independent watchmakers and features my ‘Pure Carbon’ timepiece.
-With a diameter of 67mm (excluding the crown) this creation is the world’s largest Swiss mechanical carbon fiber watch.
+With a diameter of 67mm (excluding the crown) this creation is the world’s largest Swiss mechanical carbon fibre watch.
 It is also the first piece to feature 3D carbon hands.
-As a massive additional bonus I have also produced a third bespoke unique 1/1 timepiece (called the ‘Hemisphere’) which is also included in the book.
+As a massive additional bonus, I have also produced a third bespoke unique 1/1 timepiece (called the ‘Hemisphere’) which is also included in the book.

 Even though I have put in an enormous amount of effort, these horological pieces would have never materialised without the support of Frank Heydrich, Ben Birkett, Thomas Mond, and Ingomar Gaksch.
 Certainly working as a team was crucial to the successful outcome of these projects.
 This collaborative effort also played a significant part in the conceptualization of the ‘Hemisphere’.

 In the spirit of continuity, we decided to power the watch with a Unitas 6497-1 movement.
 I am not talking a standard off the shelf mechanism but a wonderful brushed steel minimalistic skeletonized version.
 This would act as the ideal platform to showcase all the other bespoke components.
-It is also the largest (easily accessible) and probably the most reliable Swiss made hand winding caliber available on the market.
+It is also the largest (easily accessible) and probably the most reliable Swiss-made hand-winding calibre available on the market.

-As a complimentary finishing touch Ingomar Gaksch made a vibrant green racing style strap with a matching bronze buckle.
+As a complementary finishing touch Ingomar Gaksch made a vibrant green racing style strap with a matching bronze buckle.